Roman-/ini_file_parser/README.md

     float f = cfg.getFloat("f"); // same with stof
     double d = cfg.getFloat("d"); // same with stod
     std::cout << "testStr = " << testStr << "; i = " << i << "; f = " << f << "; d = " << d << std::endl;

-}
+    // you may specify required keys in cfg like so:
+    CfgParser cfgWithRequiredKeys("/path/to/cfg.ini", {"absentKey1", "absentKey2"});
+    // if either of these keys is not defined in cfg file, then cfgWithRequiredKeys.isValid(); // will return false }
 ```
 output: